FAQs for studies in the Campus IRB can be found here.

-The COVID-19 research task force will consider volunteer applications to find matches with appropriate research opportunities.
 Once you complete an application, someone will reach out to you to discuss.
 In addition to capturing your information, this survey will let the team know what kind of training you may need to complete before starting research activities for a particular study, so we thank you for filling out the form completely.
 Student Research Volunteer form

 I have a new COVID study starting.
 How do I enlist medical or graduate student volunteers to help?

 Talk with your Research Practice Manager (RPM) or Assistant Research Practice Manager (ARPM) about your needs.
 They can guide you through the requirements of involving various types of students in your research as well as discuss with you oversight of the students clinical research activities.
 A request for medical and graduate students who have volunteered to help with COVID research (Student Research Collaborative), can be requested using the Student Request Form.
-Please note these students may only assist with virtual and remote study activities at this time.

 We have a study team that completes home visits.
 Is the current plan only applicable to research patients/participants that come to Duke?